ibmresilient/resilient-community-apps/fn_proofpoint_tap/doc/README.md

       num_reports,
       "report" if num_reports == 1 else "reports",
       artifact.value,
-      "Results are saved in an Attachment." if num_reports > 0 else "")
+      "Results are saved in an attachment." if num_reports > 0 else "")

   elif results.get("success") is False and results.get("note_err_text", None) is not None:
     noteText = u"""{}